microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationsContentBuilder/AppNotificationsContentBuilder-spec.md

     winrt::AppNotificationManager::Default().Show(toast);
 ```

 but it doesn't have to be.
-They could write something like this instead:
+They could write something like this instead (using a fluent builder):

 ``` c++
 AppNotificationContentBuilder("ToastClick")